Portrait of a Character – Eleanor Daniels

 Richard Daniels didn’t necessarily need to have too much of a contemporary extended family.
 But I did need someone who could be a bit of an expository mouthpiece.
 By making his sister, Eleanor, the docent at the Temporal Museum on Lafa II, she can convincingly explain both history and what happened in between, all while pushing the story line along painlessly.

-Eleanor is portrayed by English actress Cate Blanchett.
+For Eleanor’s portrayal, I chose English actress Cate Blanchett.
 I love her intelligence, elegance, and versatility.

 Elegant, refined and intelligent, Eleanor is also incredibly lonely at the beginning of the HG Wells stories and, most likely, during Temper as well, which is something of a prequel to that series and serves as one of the bridges from In Between Days.